OrelGamliel/Assembler/README.md

 given an assembly code file generate three files
 *.ob - containing the memory image of the machine code with two parts seperated with a space:
- 1.the address of the word in memory written in decimal (4 numbers ) with leading zeros 1.the contents of the word or instructionsin in octal (5 numbers ) *.ext - containing the external labels and their corresponding addrresses in decimal *.entry - containing the enternal labels and their corresponding addrresses in decimal
+ 1. the address of the word in memory written in decimal (4 numbers ) with leading zeros
+ 1. the contents of the word or instructionsin in octal (5 numbers ) *.ext - containing the external labels and their corresponding addrresses in decimal *.entry - containing the enternal labels and their corresponding addrresses in decimal